We’re building a poverty reduction strategy, with your help.

 As a first step, the B.C. government raised income assistance and disability rates by $100 per month to help people who need it most.
 This is only the beginning.
 There’s more to do.
 One of the critical next steps is to build and implement a province-wide poverty reduction plan with targets and timelines.
-And we want your help.

-- Attend a Community Meeting
+- Attended a Community Meeting

 - Attended a Métis Poverty Reduction Engagement Session

 - Attended an Indigenous Poverty Reduction Consultation at Friendship Centres across BC

 - Met with the Minister and Parliamentary Secretary of Social Development and Poverty Reduction in a small group meeting

 - Submitted feedback by email, mail or phone.

 - Completed an online feedback form on this site.

 Your feedback is helping us understand what poverty looks like in communities across B.C., and how we can best take action to improve people’s lives.
 In order to promote the transparency of this engagement, feedback collected at the community meetings is available online.
 Names are not included.
 We will release a “What We Heard” report in June 2018.
 This will capture all of the feedback we have received through the engagement.
 Poverty reduction legislation will be brought forward in Fall 2018.
 The poverty reduction strategy will come after that.